Bruna557/python-patterns/README.md

 Most of the time, when we are adding a new feature or fixing a bug, we don’t need to make extensive changes to the domain model.
 In these cases, we prefer to write tests against services because of the lower coupling and higher coverage.
 When starting a new project or when hitting a particularly gnarly problem, we will drop back down to writing tests against the domain model so we get better feedback and executable documentation of our intent.

 ### 6 - Unit of Work
-The Unit of Work (UoW) pattern is our abstraction over the concept of atomic operations.
+The Unit of Work (UoW) pattern is an abstraction around data integrity.
+Each unit of work represents an atomic update.
 It will allow us to finally and fully decouple our service layer from the data layer.
 We implemented the UoW class using Python Context Manager; the with keyword is used.

+### 7 - Aggregate
+Read chapter 7:
+- Invariants, Constraints, and Consistency
+- What Is an Aggregate?

+The Product we define here might not look like what you’d expect a Product model to look like.
+No price, no description, no dimensions.
+Our allocation service doesn’t care about any of those things.
+This is the power of bounded contexts; the concept of a product in one app can be very different from another.
+Rather than trying to build a single model (or class, or database) to capture all the use cases, it’s better to have several models, draw boundaries around each context, and handle the translation between different contexts explicitly.

+Once you define certain entities to be aggregates, we need to apply the rule that they are the only entities that are publicly accessible to the outside world.
+In other words, the only repositories we are allowed should be repositories that return aggregates.